Frequently Asked Questions (FAQs)

 Splits, distributions, and dividends are “artificial” changes in price and can create gaps in technical charts.
 These price gaps could potentially result in misleading signals from technical indicators.
 To eliminate those gaps, we decrease our historical prices (and increase our historical volume data) in a way that removes these misleading signals.

 Additionally, we offer special unadjusted ticker symbols for most stocks and ETFs.
-To see a chart of unadjusted data, add an underscore character to the front of the symbol.
+Charts of these unadjusted symbols use price data that has not been adjusted for splits or dividends (although all our charts, even those configured to use unadjusted data, are still adjusted for splits).
+To see a chart with unadjusted data, add an underscore character to the front of the symbol (e.g. "_MSFT").

 When the markets are open, users who don't have an “official” real-time data plan for the US will see real-time data from the BATS exchange.
 BATS data is similar, but not identical, to data from the NYSE and Nasdaq exchanges.
 Notably, the volume data for BATS quotes is always much lower.